RED PEPPER SPECTACLE ARTS

 VISION and VALUES

 Red Pepper believes its artistic vision is evolutionary and is informed by the community’s vision, through collective generosity of spirit in creative collaboration.
 Each project is unique and is shared in reciprocity, from initial conception and formation of each endeavour.
 Our relationships have been formed over many years of wide-ranging, multi-disciplinary communal activity, relationship building, networking, and resource sharing.
-We provide high quality arts programming, committed the community’s vision while always being aware of and responsive to the individual.
+We provide high quality arts programming, committed to the community’s vision while always being aware of and responsive to the individual.
 We provide methods, materials and supportive skill-sharing enhancing individual expression within a communal context.

 ARTISTIC DIRECTOR & ASSOCIATE ARTISTS